 HubSpot’s Marketing Hub is a robust software to grow your inbound marketing strategy and techniques.
 When you start with HubSpot’s Marketing Hub, make sure you do the following.

-When you import your contacts, they’ll be automatically marked as non-marketing contacts.
-However, you can change their status to a marketing contact if needed.
+When you import your contacts, they’ll be automatically marked as non-marketing contacts if you don't set a marketing status during the import.
+However, you can change their status to a marketing contact if needed at a later date.

 Set Up Marketing Email Settings.

 - Click the settings icon in the main navigation bar.

 - In the left sidebar, click on Marketing and then Email.

 - Review and edit your marketing email settings.

 Here, you can edit settings like global configuration, subscription types, tracking, and more.
 You can also head to the Configuration settings to update your email size defaults, footer settings, and color scheme.
 You can also set your data format and default personalization values.

 HubSpot offers tons of assets you can create and customize to achieve your inbound marketing goals.
 With HubSpot, you’re able to: